Spice is also known as K2, fake weed, bliss, black mamba, bombay blue, benie, zohai, Yucatan fire, skunk and moon rocks.

 Spice is a mix of herbs (shredded plant material) and manmade chemicals with mind-altering effects.
 It is often called “synthetic marijuana” or “fake weed” because some of the chemicals in it are similar to ones in marijuana; but its effects are sometimes very different from marijuana, and frequently much stronger.

-Spice is most often labeled “Not for Human Consumption” and disguised as incense.
+Spice is most often labeled “Not for Human Consumption” and disguised as incense, or scented powder when burned.
 Sellers of the drug try to lead people to believe they are “natural” and therefore harmless, but they are neither.
 In fact, their actual effects can be unpredictable and, in some cases, severe or cause death.

-People who have had bad reactions to Spice report symptoms like:
+People who have had bad reactions to spice report symptoms such as:

 - Throwing up

 - Feeling anxious or nervous

 Spice can also raise blood pressure and cause less blood to flow to the heart.
 In a few cases, it has been linked with heart attacks and death.
 People who use spice a lot may have withdrawal and addiction symptoms.